-Some might think that Biryani isn't family friendly, but our chefs have worked hard with suppliers to make our custom Tanzanian style curry powder fragrant with just the right amount of kick.
+Some might think that Biryani isn't family friendly, but our chefs have worked hard with suppliers to make our custom Zanzibar style curry powder fragrant with just the right amount of kick.
 It's totally kid friendly!
 We've also added some gorgeous mango chutney yoghurt to cool things off, for those who don't like spice.
 It's so fragrant and tasty it's bound to get everyone excited for dinner!

 Red Bullet Chilli